Spinal decompression is a type of back surgery used to release trapped nerves in the lower (lumbar) spine.

 A physiotherapist will visit you to advise you on any restrictions and give you exercises to help you regain mobility.
 You may be advised to avoid bending, twisting or lifting anything heavy for the first six weeks following surgery.

 Recovery after spinal decompression

 The length of your stay in hospital will depend on the degree of decompression performed.
-Most patients spend 1-4 nights in hospital and your consultant and nursing team will make sure you're safe and ready to go home.
+Most patients spend 1 night in hospital and your consultant and nursing team will make sure you're safe and ready to go home.